Regularmute/Regularmute/README.md

 ### <a href="https://card-tracker.fly.dev/">Card Tracking app (wip)</a>

-Technologies used: PostgreSQL, Python3, Poetry.
+Technologies used: PostgreSQL, Python3, Flask.
 Hosted by <a href="https://fly.io/">Fly.io</a>.

 ### <a href="https://damp-pond-117.fly.dev/">Phonebook app</a>